sc-ventures/cloudbreak-documentation/docs/os-launch.md

 5. Your credential should now be displayed in the **Credentials** pane.

     Congratulations!
-You've successfully launched and configured Cloudbreak.
+You have successfully launched Cloudbreak and created a Cloudbreak credential.
 Now you can use Cloudbreak to [create clusters](os-create.md).

 <div class="next">
 <a href="../os-create/index.html">Next: Create a Cluster</a>